 The second part, focusing on the Anthropology of Monuments, will examine the dynamic relationships between monuments and communities, revealing how monuments function as active agents shaping identity, memory, and social cohesion.
 Through specific examples and case studies (Tatev and Gosh monasteries), the lecture will illustrate how communities engage, interpret, and redefine monuments, even private houses, reflecting broader societal values and conflicts.
 Finally, the session will introduce key anthropological fieldwork methodologies—including some key principles of participant observation, qualitative interviewing, especially narrative interviews—that students can employ to analyze and understand these complex interactions in their future architectural and heritage conservation projects.

-Ruzanna Tsaturyan (Yerevan State University): “Heritage Perceptions & Community Interaction”
+“Heritage Perceptions & Community Interaction”

 Intangible cultural heritage and monuments: shifting perceptions and use